sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 ### Digital Nations Charter

-The [Digital Nations](https://www.canada.ca/en/government/system/digital-government/digital-nations.html) is a collaborative forum of the world’s leading digital governments that aims to use technology to improve citizens services in Canada and globally.
+The [Digital Nations](https://www.canada.ca/en/government/system/digital-government/digital-nations.html) is a collaborative forum of the world's leading digital governments that aims to use technology to improve citizens services in Canada and globally.
 At the 2019 Digital Nations Ministerial Summit, they endorsed the [Digital Nations Charter](https://www.canada.ca/en/government/system/digital-government/improving-digital-services/digital9charter.html) which outlines a mutual commitment to digital government service development and leadership.
 It includes the following: